Learning Abroad Center

 Credits

 This course provides a cross-cultural experience of working on various development issues with a regional nonprofit organization.
-The course focuses on guiding students to understand their own identity as they integrate theory with reality by participation in local development sites.
-Students are prepared for entering into their community work through discussions on stakeholder and agency analysis, culture specific gender and diversity context, and power and privilege.
-The mentoring continues while students are at their internship placement as they come in contact with social actors, community organizations, as well as local and national authorities.
-Through practical internship experiences as well as readings, discussions, and written assignments, students will deepen their understanding of the host-country cultural context, development work from an international perspective, and critically examine their own worldview.
+The course focuses on guiding you to understand your own identity as you integrate theory with reality by participation in local development sites.
+You will prepare for entering into your community work through discussions on stakeholder and agency analysis, culture specific gender and diversity context, and power and privilege.
+The mentoring continues while you are at your internship placement as you come in contact with social actors, community organizations, and local and national authorities.
+Through practical internship experiences as well as readings, discussions, and written assignments, you will deepen your understanding of the host-country cultural context, development work from an international perspective, and critically examine your own worldview.

 Syllabus for Internship in Senegal